-First doctor in Turkish-held Syria dies from Covid-19 in areas outside regime control
+First Syrian doctor dies from Covid-19 in areas outside regime control

 Activists have reported that a Syrian medical worker in Aleppo province has died from Covid-19, the first doctor to succumb to the disease in areas outside regime control.